Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

                 - 2.0*con(i,j)**2*( 1.0 - con(i,j) ) )
 ```

-This calculates Laplacian.
+This defines the boundary conditions and calculates Laplacian.
 Notice the use of `if` statement instead of `if then` construct.
 It reduces the code size.

 ```Fortran
            !--- laplace evaluation